NAVIS: A LAMMPS-Python framework for efficient computation of nanochannel velocity and thermal interfacial slip: Results and Discussions

 As discussed in the Introduction, one of the commonly cited issues in calculating the Navier friction coefficient from a Green-Kubo-like formalism \cite{bocquet1994} is the issue of the vanishing transport coefficient when integrated over long correlation times.
 To examine the effect of the correlation lag time in our approach, we compare the friction coefficient values calculated from the correlation functions truncated at different correlation lag times.
 Fig~\ref{fig:hyd_fric_coeff} (b) plots the friction coefficient values computed at different correlation lag times for a water–graphene system.
 Although all three methods show similar results for short lag times, the values for $\xi_0$ calculated using Method-1 and Method-2 becomes statistically less reliable as the correlation lag time increases, whereas Method-3 shows consistent values of friction coefficient over the entire range of correlation lag times considered, with smaller statistical errors than Method-1 and Method-2.
 To quantify the statistical consistency of our methodology, we also plot a histogram distribution of the friction coefficient values over all the correlation lag times in Fig~\ref{fig:hyd_fric_coeff} (c) and observe that the least statistical dispersion is shown by Method-3.
 This suggests that error propagation in the computation of the friction coefficient is significantly smaller when using Method-3.
-We note that in our original work \cite{varghese2021} we also compared the EMD results with the friction coefficient values computed from NEMD simulations.
-For the NEMD calculations, we simulated a Hagen–Poiseuille flow by applying an external field to the confined fluid and Fig~\ref{fig:hyd_fric_coeff} (d) shows the comparison of the friction coefficient values using different methodologies for a water-graphene system.
+The statistical improvement observed in Method-3 can be attributed to the fact that its variance is governed by the statistical fluctuations of the area under the curve, which are smaller than the fluctuations of the curve itself (Method-2) or those of a data point (Method-1)~\cite{varghese2021}.